stevetodman/stevetodman-cardioquestlive/README.md

 - Jest is configured via `jest.config.ts`, and global helpers live under `test/`.

 Looking for a full explanation of how the Firebase project, Google AI Studio, and Gemini API key work together?
 Read [docs/GOOGLE_AI_STUDIO.md](docs/GOOGLE_AI_STUDIO.md).

+### Firebase emulators (for future uploads)

+If we later add Firebase Storage–based uploads (e.g., for images instead of data URLs), we will use the Firebase emulators in development.

+When that happens, you’ll likely need something like:

+- `VITE_USE_EMULATORS=true` in `.env.local`
+- Storage emulator running (e.g., `localhost:9199`)

+We’ll update this section with concrete instructions once uploads are wired in.